vaheed/sip-ai-agent/README.md

 ## Overview
 OpenAI SIP Voice Agent registers as a SIP endpoint via PJSIP, bridges audio between your PBX and OpenAI’s realtime or legacy voice APIs, and streams responses back to callers without leaving your telephony domain.

-A built-in FastAPI monitor and React/Tailwind dashboard authenticate administrators, expose configuration editing, and stream live call status, logs, and metrics over WebSockets.
+A built-in FastAPI monitor and React/Tailwind dashboard authenticate administrators, stream live call status, logs, and metrics over WebSockets, and surface runtime health while configuration stays in the `.env` file.

 Structured JSON logging with correlation IDs, safe reload tooling, and a strongly typed environment schema make the agent production-friendly from day one.

 ## Architecture at a glance
 - **sip-agent** – Asyncio PJSIP client that answers calls, bridges RTP frames into OpenAI’s realtime or legacy WebSocket APIs, and tracks token usage for observability.
 - **Monitor service** – FastAPI app that validates `.env` updates, streams status, exposes metrics, and coordinates safe reloads once active calls drain.
-- **Dashboard** – React + Tailwind UI served by Nginx, connected to the monitor via an authenticated WebSocket for status, logs, and configuration edits.
+- **Dashboard** – React + Tailwind UI served by Nginx, connected to the monitor via an authenticated WebSocket for status and logs while configuration lives in `.env`.
 - **Observability layer** – Structured logging with correlation IDs and an in-memory metrics collector that publishes JSON snapshots on `/metrics`.
 - **Container packaging** – Multi-stage Docker build compiles the dashboard, installs PJSIP bindings, and is orchestrated via `docker-compose` for both development and production deployments.